 Allows person to apply to court to set aside most convictions for possession, delivery, and manufacture of marijuana if such conduct upon which conviction was based is no longer crime.
-Exempts person applying for set aside from filing fees, providing fingerprints, and undergoing background check.
+Exempts person filing for set aside from filing fees.
+Removes requirement that individual provide fingerprints and undergo background check.
 Provides prosecuting attorney with notice and opportunity to contest.
-Requires court to seal records of set aside convictions and provide notice to Department of Corrections and other relevant agencies.
+Requires court to seal records for set aside convictions and provide notice to Department of Corrections and other relevant agencies.
 Adds definitions.